 According to the state Department of Environmental Protection, which oversees drinking water supplies, the amount of contaminant allowed for drinking water is 80 parts per billion (ppb).

 In Milford, levels in samples taken at six locations ranged from a low of 87 ppb, on Main Street, to 122.5 ppb, at a site on Countryside Drive, according to the report on the Water Company's site.
 Samples taken on Purchase Street, Beaver Street and South Main Street were all above 100 ppb.

-The last quarterly report on testing, in July, showed a town-wide average of 82 parts per billion.
+The last quarterly report on testing, in July, showed a town-wide average of

 David Condrey, the manager of the private utility company, acknowledged through a statement on the Water Company site that the contaminant levels will likely remain high through the third quarter, until steps can be taken to reduce the natural materials entering the water supply.

 On Wednesday, Condrey said the private utility will test water quality at individual homes, but the focus is "on fixing the problem for everyone in town."

 The long-term solution to ridding the water supply of elevated TTHMs is the new water treatment plant, which is not scheduled to be finished until 2013.

 In email correspondence sent to about the elevated levels, Condrey has said the Water Company board voted last week to allow people who may have specific health issues to purchase faucet- and shower-mounted filters, and submit the receipts to the company for reimbursement.